 As the world’s largest commercial fish wholesalers the inner market was a busy workplace where tourists were only allowed on a restricted basis.
 As many as 900 different wholesale business operated on any given day, selling a combination of between 700 and 800 different species of fish, shellfish and marine plants.
 These ranged from small fish such as herring and mackerel and inexpensive seaweed to high-priced caviar and controversial shark and whale meat.
 Exotic (and sometimes endangered) species from across the world which had been transported to Japan by sea or air were also available every day.
 As Charles Clover states in The End of the Line “if it swims in the sea, it will end up here in Tsukiji.”

-The market was also famous for its ‘turret trucks’ – small forklift-like vehicles which were driven by a standing driver and used to quickly transfer stock around the market.
-Tsukiji’s inner market was, however, best known for its tuna auctions.
+The market was also famous for its ‘turret trucks’ – small forklift-like vehicles which were driven by a standing driver and used to quickly transfer stock around the market, but Tsukiji’s inner market was best known for its tuna auctions.
 These would be held very early in the morning, with only specially selected groups of tourists allowed to attend and watch restaurant owners try to outbid each other for the best quality tuna.
 Huge bluefin tuna up to 600lb in weight would sell for anywhere between a few thousand dollars to well over $20,000 depending on the size, quality and fat content of the meat.
 As an active workplace which many Japanese people relied on for their livelihood the inner market was not known as the most tourist-friendly of places, with many travel writers describing the relationship between the workers and tourists as being fractious and tense.
-Although organised viewings of the fish auctions were tolerated it was not uncommon for planned observations of the auctions to be unceremoniously cancelled with little notice, or tourists to be temporarily banned from the inner market for several days with no reason given.
-However, complaints of tourist’s camera flashes distracting auctioneers, people stepping into areas there were prohibited from and touching the fish were waiting to be auctioned were common.
+Although organised viewings of the fish auctions were tolerated it was common for planned observations of the auctions to be unceremoniously cancelled with little notice, or tourists to be temporarily banned from the inner market for several days with no reason given.
+The reason for this was put down to complaints of tourists’ camera flashes distracting auctioneers, people stepping into areas there were prohibited from and touching the fish were waiting to be auctioned were common.

 Although the inner market has been closed and relocated the outer market remains open.
 Unlike the inner market, this is (and always has been) a place where tourists were very much encouraged to attend.
 It features a wide range of sushi restaurants allowing people to sample fresh and locally caught fish as well as sushi and sashimi dishes.
 There are also a number of shops and stalls selling all manner of fresh food, spices, groceries and cooking utensils and it remains a major tourist draw today, although there are fears that it may have lost some of its appeal due to being separated from the inner market and the fish auctions and wholesalers which were located there.